RESOURCE_EXHAUSTED

 - 3Reduce burst concurrency using queueing, token buckets, or workload smoothing.

-- 4Request quota increase or redistribute traffic across projects/regions where architecture allows.
+- 4Request quota increase or redistribute traffic across projects, tenants, or regions only after proving which bucket is actually empty.

 Step-by-Step Diagnosis for Resource Exhausted